yahyaub/pygasus-prime/CONTRIBUTING.md

 Thank you so much for your contribution!

 Before you contribute, you need to hold a single thought:
-Everything should be focused on making prototypes quickly.
+**Everything should be focused on making video game prototypes quickly.**

 pygasus-prime concerns itself with simplicity.
+Features are abstract enough to either be applied to general game making or to help make games of a certain genre.

 When one uses pygasus, they should feel like they are building with magic.
-A feature should be abstract enough that it can either be applied to general game making or to help make games of a certain genre.

-## Existing ideas
-The easiest way to contribute is to pick up any issues I have raised that make up my TODO list.

-Indicate that you desire to work on an issue, and make a pull request.
-It's that easy!

-It doesn't matter if someone else has started working on it.
-All contributions are welcome.

-## New ideas
+## Ideas
-Simply make a pull request with a clear description (No need to create an issue).
-The title should start with `New Feature: ` followed by a summary of what's coming in eg `New Feature: Add animation for board games`

-If you're unsure about an idea, you may like to open up a discussion first under Ideas.
+All pull requests for features, fixes or improvements are welcome!

+I will occassionally raise issues that you are free to pick up; all you need to do is include the issue number in your branch name.

 ## Bugs
-Any bugs should at least have an issue raised, even if you won't be the one to fix them.
+Please raise an issue for any bugs you find, even if you won't be the one to fix them.

-By bringing up an issue to be looked at is a great way to contribute to this project's development and growth, so thank you in advance!

 ## Comments
 I prefer to keep comments to a minimum.